bhauman/lein-figwheel/doc/editor_repls.md

 different story.
 Booting a ClojureScript REPL on top of an nREPL session is [not an easy task](https://github.com/cemerick/piggieback/blob/master/src/cemerick/piggieback.clj) and adds further complexity to an already complex story.

-Yes not only does a ClojureScript REPL need to compile your expressions and ship them off to an evaluation env but it also needs to work across an nREPL connection.
 This currently doesn't work very well as evidenced by many failures in various software version combinations.

 **So be wary of setting up an nREPL workflow for CLJS.** Do not expect it to be easy or to just work.

 At this time I do not reccomend nREPL for CLJS development unless you have a lot of experience with all the moving parts of CLJS, nREPL etc.